postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 1. Under **Enter code**, paste the six digit transaction code from the test deposit.
 Select **Verify**.
 1. Select **Confirm** to accept the Terms and Privacy Policy.

-> If you do not verify your account within ten days, Postman will delete your bank account information.
+> If you don't verify your account within ten days, Postman will delete your bank account information.
 If you want to add a direct debit payment method later, you will need to re-enter your bank account information.

 After your bank account is verified, Postman will send you a confirmation email.
 It can take up to four days to withdraw funds from your bank account using direct debit.

 ##### Troubleshooting direct debit payments

-* **Direct debit payment failures.** In the event of a direct debit payment failure, Postman will email you with information about how to fix the issue.
+* **Direct debit payment failures** - In the event of a direct debit payment failure, Postman will email you with information about how to fix the issue.
 The billing dashboard will also contain this information.
-* **Direct debit disputes.** If you believe there has been an error with your direct debit payment, contact [Postman support](https://www.postman.com/support/) to resolve the issue.
-If you dispute the payment through your bank, Stripe removes your bank account's verified status and you will not be able to use the account for Postman payments until you [verify it](#setting-up-direct-debit-payments) again.
+* **Direct debit disputes** - If you believe there has been an error with your direct debit payment, contact [Postman support](https://www.postman.com/support/) to resolve the issue.
+If you dispute the payment through your bank, Stripe removes your bank account's verified status and you won't be able to use the account for Postman payments until you [verify it](#setting-up-direct-debit-payments) again.

 ### Using the Pay Now option